AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 1. Login to KeyCloak Realm with admin privileges
 2. For client **forms-flow-bpm** creation, follow the instructions given on [link](../forms-flow-idm/keycloak/README.md)

- NOTE: The default admin group "camunda-admin" has been referenced in application.yaml, and this needs to be available for use.

 ### Installation